sherinbinny/Tipalti-Coding-Challenge/README.md

 ## Usage

-To use the repository for your challenge submission, please fork the repository to your own Github account and then clone locally and begin development.
-Please DO NOT try to push branches or make pull requests to the original source template repository.
+To use the repository for your challenge submission, please clone the repository and create a new repository on your own Github account .
+Please DO NOT try to push branches, make pull requests  or fork the original source template repository.

 ### Installation